mitsuba-renderer/drjit/docs/types.rst

 - True division (``arg0 / arg1``) with a matrix-valued denominator ``arg1``
   involves a matrix inverse.

-- Additionally, the following operations generalize by internally replace ordinary multiplication and division operations with their matrix analogs:
+- Additionally, the following operations generalize by internally replacing ordinary multiplication and division operations with their matrix analogs:

   - :py:func:`drjit.fma`